 From a purely informative level, Clapboard Jungle is essential viewing to any aspiring filmmaker.
 However, what makes it a compelling film is not just this behind-the-scenes info, but how McConnell builds it within the framework of his own story.
 We witness this soft-spoken visionary learn these lessons the hard way.
 Through the film, he seems to be trying to spare the next generation of auteurs the growing pains he’s endured.
 Yet, as personal as the doc gets, McConnell doesn’t lose sight of the big picture.
 He recognizes that as a white man, he has privileges some of his peers do not.
 So, the doc offers a sidebar, allowing female filmmakers space to speak to how—on top of all the struggles he’s faced—they also have to consider what they wear, how they talk, and how to combat the everyday sexism as they pitch themselves and their projects.

 Watching the film, I thought back to that day in Montreal.
 McConnell impressed me—not only with his sensational movie—but with how thoughtfully he spoke about its feminist themes and self-reflecting origins.
 Yet he seemed weary.
 At the time, I chalked it up to the way festivals can devour your sleep and energy.
 It’s a marathon, just as McConnell describes the act of getting a movie made.
 It takes passion, endurance, and drive to do it.
 And even when you love it, there are times when you’re so tired you’re just going through the motions.
-They are moments where you might want to just drop to your knees and quit Clapboard Jungle does not only capture this exhilarating and infuriating experience.
+They are moments where you might want to just drop to your knees and quit.
+Clapboard Jungle not only captures this exhilarating and infuriating experience.
 It also serves as a beacon for those still in the running, desperately seeking a sign of encouragement: You are not alone.

 McConnell been there too.
 So have some of the greatest visionary filmmakers in the world!
 Talent does not make vocation easy.
 Vision does not lead swiftly to success.
 Sometimes getting a movie made at all is a miracle.
 In Clapboard Jungle, we are graced with the chance to see the miracle happen.
 It’s riveting, raw, and wonderful.
 And once again, I can’t wait to see what McConnell does next.